How a family business survive, recover from the pandemic?

-About 80 percent of businesses in the Philippines exists as family business.
+About 80 percent of businesses in the Philippines exists as a family business.
 Before Covid-19, most owners struggle to answer two questions.
 How to grow beyond small?
 How to build a legacy that lasts several generations?

 For over five months now, the Philippines faced different levels of quarantine.
 During this time, new entrepreneurs surfaced.
-New ways of doing businesses emerged.
+New ways of doing business emerged.
 For instance, some barbecue stands advertise in subdivision chat groups.
-And these hyper micro businesses offer to deliver.
+And these hyper-micro businesses offer to deliver.
 Others offer to buy and deliver your groceries for you.

 Examples of family business stories

 To help budding family businesses, PRWorks Inc. drew up this updated list of eight successful Filipino family businesses.
 Take a peep and learn from what they are doing.

 Cebu Landmasters Inc

 “The driver for growth for CLI has been (its) mid-market and economic segment, Casa Mira.
 This brand gave CLI a great advantage,” said Philstocks Financial Inc. research associate Piper Chaucer Tan.

-CLI’s operations and geographic revenue path is not only Cebu.
+CLI’s operations and geographic revenue path are not only Cebu.
 It spread in strategic VisMin cities.
-These include Bacolod, Iloilo and Davao.
+These include Bacolod, Iloilo, and Davao.
 Shares of property firm Cebu Landmasters Inc. (CLI) remained resilient despite the coronavirus disease 2019 (Covid-19) global pandemic.

 Not bad for CLI founder and CEO Jose Soberano.
 Years ago, he left as vice president of an Ayala subsidiary to build CLI, his own family’s real estate company.
 Soberano is CLI’s president and chief executive officer.
 His wife, Marose, is the executive vice president for finance.
 Franco, the son, is the senior vice president and chief operating officer.
-And the daughter Joanna Marie is vice president and marketing director.
+And the daughter Joanna Marie is the vice president and marketing director.
 With Cebu as his base, Soberano envisions CLI as the most preferred developer in VisMin.